1995parham/jfrog-artifactory-clearner/README.md

 ## How It Works

 1. Connects to JFrog Artifactory using provided credentials
+2. Reads image configurations from `[[image_config]]` entries
-2. Displays a configuration table showing settings for each image
+3. Displays a configuration table showing settings for each image
-3. Parses the images list and groups by repository
+4. Groups images by repository
-4. For each repository/image combination:
+5. For each repository/image combination:
    - Applies the image-specific or default cleanup settings
    - Fetches all tags with their modification dates
    - Sorts tags by date (newest first)
    - Keeps the minimum number of recent tags (per-image or default: 3)
    - Deletes tags older than the specified days (per-image or default: 30)
-5. Prints per-repository and overall summary statistics
+6. Prints per-repository and overall summary statistics

 ## Safety Features